 Learning to value taking action is an important way of reducing the harmful effects of neuroticism.

-People high in anxiety and neuroticism dislike taking action, recent research reveals.
+People high in anxiety and neuroticism dislike taking action, research reveals.

 Neuroticism is a personality trait that is strongly linked to anxiety, sadness, irritability and self-consciousness.

 When faced with major or minor decisions in life, neurotic people tend to avoid taking action.